Introduction to UI Developer Interview Questions and Answers

 Q10.
 Explain what is event bubbling and event capturing?

 Event propagation is the order of events that fire on the element.
-Bubbling is when an event is fired on the element then bubble up the DOM tree i.e. child will call first and then parent node will call whereas capturing is opposite to the bubbling where parent node is called first and then child node.
+Bubbling is when an event is fired on the element then bubble up the DOM tree, i.e. child will call first, and then parent node will call, whereas capturing is opposite to the bubbling where the parent node is called first and then child node.

-I hope you have prepared well for your Interview and I will assure after reading this UI Developer Interview Questions article you will have a better understanding of topics and preparation for the UI developer Interview.
+I hope you have prepared well for your interview, and I will assure you after reading this UI Developer Interview Questions article, you will have a better understanding of topics and preparation for the UI developer Interview.
 I wish you all the very best for your Interview preparation and Interview.